Leading In Uncertain Times

-In ‘Stress Less, Achieve More’, Think Productive North America’s innovative approach to time management training, we find that most stress at work comes from uncertainty: unanswered questions, unclear direction, changing expectations and conflicting priorities.
+In ‘How to Be a Productivity Ninja’, Think Productive North America’s innovative approach to time management training, we find that most stress at work comes from uncertainty: unanswered questions, unclear direction, changing expectations and conflicting priorities.

 In our workshop, we give people the tools to increase clarity and reduce uncertainty – but not all uncertainty can be eliminated.
 In an age where uncertainty is increasingly the new normal, we need new ways of leading.